-What Are Teacher Surveys and Why Are They Important?
+What Are Teacher Surveys?
+Why Are They Important?

 It is important to survey teachers to capture educators’ thoughts on a whole host of topics.
 When the right questions are asked, researchers and school officials can gain valuable insight into their school or school system.

-One of the most popular teacher questionnaires is a teacher engagement survey.
-This type of questionnaire helps education institutions as they seek to understand what factors impact the productivity of teachers the most.
+Two of the most popular teacher questionnaires are the teacher satisfaction survey and the teacher engagement survey.
+The teacher satisfaction survey aims to determine the overall happiness levels of teachers and the contributing factors, while the teacher engagement survey seeks to understand what factors impact the productivity of teachers the most.
 These survey often uncover a lot of information that teachers may not always be as forthcoming with otherwise, such as their feelings on:

 - Overall happiness levels